MkDay/Post-Collection/Simple-LED-Number-Display-With-CSS-Borders-And-JavaScript-Post.md

 {% codepen https://codepen.io/MkDay/pen/YzryPwE %}

-If you have any ideas to create this in a different way, feel free to mention them below.
+If you have any ideas to create this differently, feel free to mention them below.

 **_Happy Coding!_**

 **_Image Credit:_**